-The king held meetings, handled state affairs, and held receptions for foreign visitors here.
-Grand celebrations, such as coronation ceremonies were held at this location.
+It was at this location where the king held meetings, handled state affairs, and held receptions for foreign visitors and dignitaries.
+Grand celebrations, such as coronation ceremonies of kings were also held here.

 In front of the hall extends a grand courtyard with three footpaths running through the center.
 On these footpaths, there are two rows of markers which bear the rank of a court official.

-Four times a month, civil and military officials would line up at their designated marker while the king sat on throne inside the hall.
+Four times a month, civil and military officials would line up at their designated marker while the king sat on his throne inside the hall.
 The officials would sit on cushions made of different animal skins such as tiger or leopard.
-Officials would dress in full uniform, even the lowest ranking officials.
+All officials would dress in full uniform, including the lowest ranking officials.